easybuilders/easybuild-tutorial/docs/hmns/README.md

 ## Example

-Now that we know more about hierarchical module naming schemes, let's see how EasyBuild can help us with generating a hierarchical module tree.
+Now that we know more about hierarchical module naming schemes, let us see how EasyBuild can help us with generating a hierarchical module tree.

 In this example we will use EasyBuild to generate modules organised in a hierarchy for some of the software that is already installed in the prepared environment.